ellakaburu/rembo-boom/README.md

 # rembo-boom
-I created this prohect while i was practicing html.
-My first project as a software lady
+I created this project while i was practicing html.
+My first project as a software lady.